lechero206/Hangman-Game-VB/HangManVbNet/readme.txt

 This is a game that interests people of all ages.

-The card matching game is an excellent resource to Learn How to Program VB Games!
+The hangman game is an excellent resource to Learn How to Program VB Games!

 Features: